 Here you will find announcements and opportunities to get involved in the science community in Knoxville.
 Do you have an upcoming science event or are you part of an organization focused on science?
 Email us with your information and we’ll get it listed on our website.

-The Baker Center Forum on Energy and Environmental Policy provides a forum for the UT community to share their research findings to a broad set of academics, researchers and students from outside their own discipline, but who have a common interest in environmental and energy issues.
-The forum consists of roughly six speakers each semester from fields such as ecology, economics, urban planning, atmospheric chemistry and sociology to present on occasional Thursdays at 3:30 pm in the Baker Center’s Toyota Auditorium.
-Click here to visit the Baker Center website and see the Forum schedule for 2014.
+An interdisciplinary committee of UT faculty invites four to six speakers each semester from fields such as ecology, economics, urban planning, law, atmospheric chemistry and sociology to present on occasional Thursdays at 1-2:30 pm in the Baker Center’s Toyota Auditorium.
+Click here to visit the Center’s website.

 Technical Society of Knoxville Meetings

 The Technical Society of Knoxville is a group of individuals interested in technology and science, and their effects on society, and in particular, on the community.
 The Society was founded in 1921 by Charles E. Ferris, dean of the UT College of Engineering.

 The hallmark of the Technical Society is its Monday Luncheon.
 Every Monday, the program features a speaker on a subject of technical, scientific, or general interest.
 Meetings take place at the Crowne Plaza on Summit Hill Drive in downtown Knoxville Mondays at 12 p.m.
 Click here to learn more about the Technical Society of Knoxville.